A Dialogue Between the Past and the Future

 What is the Project?

-I am creating a series of new work that expresses the power and grace of classical sculpture and e
+I am creating a series of new work that expresses the power and grace of classical sculpture and employs cutting edge components.

 The contrast between the exciting high-tech futuristic components and the graceful realism of the figurative sculptures will urge people to stop and evaluate the present.
 After creating and exhibiting these sculptures in national and international shows, I will photograph them and install large-scale displays on abandoned buildings as fabric or slide-projections to continue this conversation as part of the visual field of the present, urging the public to become an active subject in the narration.

 This type of an extensive project will not be possible without strong collaborations.
 This project is partly supported by the Clark Hulings Fund and at the moment I am pursuing other partners and sponsors among artists, crafters, designers and technology companies.

 This series will be a reflection between historical heritage and advanced technology filtered by an artistic vision exploring shifts in meaning and beauty.
 The sculptures will form a pathway that recalls the relationship between past and future, the lines of thought between remote and familiar and the enigma between intimacy and isolation.

 With a PhD in chemical engineering and research, I know how exciting the future is.
 And as an artist, I know the importance of building on a solid foundation.
 As technology continues to increase our autonomy and capabilities, we must not let it also breed detachment, alienation, and isolation.
 Our shared history and current social interactions provide solid ground—they civilize us.